Jodie Evans: Position on China

 Evans was once critical of China's authoritarian government, making statements such as: "We demand China stop brutal repression of their women's human rights defenders".
-In a 2023 article, The New York Times wrote that Evans was now a strong supporter of China, and regards it as a defender of the oppressed and a model for economic growth without slavery or war.
-In 2021, Evans described Uyghurs as "terrorists".
+In a 2023 article, The New York Times wrote that Evans was now a strong supporter of China and regards it as a defender of the oppressed and a model for economic growth without slavery or war.
+In 2021, during a Code Pink livestream, Evans referenced Syrian Uyghur fighters' ties to al-Qaeda during the Syrian civil war and accused the United States of collaborating with the Kingdom of Saudi Arabia to radicalize them with Wahhabism in order to encourage jihadism in Xinjiang as a way of undermining the Chinese government.
 When asked if she had anything negative to say about China, Evans initially replied, "I can't, for the life of me, think of anything", but later said she had trouble using China's phone-based payment apps.

 In a March 2023 interview with the Chinese Communist Party tabloid Global Times, Evans stated that Americans "have been watching US propaganda, which drives hatred and fear around China."
 In a podcast for China Global Television Network, Evans stated "China took everyone out of poverty."

 Personal life

-She was married to Max Palevsky, he was her second husband and she was his fifth wife, until his death on May 5, 2010.
+She was married to Max Palevsky until his death on May 5, 2010.
+He was her second husband and she was his fourth wife.
 She currently lives in Venice, California.

-In 2017, Evans married tech entrepreneur Neville Roy Singham, who has close ties to the Chinese government.
+In 2017, Evans married tech entrepreneur Neville Roy Singham, a tech entrepreneur who funds a large number of far-left advocacy organizations, political parties, think tanks, and political parties around the world.
+In 2023, The New York Times published a report accusing him of "close ties" to the Chinese government.
+Singham denied the accusations.